istio/istio.io/content/docs/tutorial/add-mtls.md

     $ kubectl apply -f {{< github_file >}}/samples/bookinfo/networking/destination-rule-all-mtls.yaml
     {{< /text >}}

-1. Access your application's web page and verify that everything continued to work as expected.
+1. Access your application's web page and verify that everything continues to work as expected.

 1. Verify that your microservices do not accept unencrypted traffic anymore.
 Send an HTTP request to `ratings` from your testing pod, `sleep`: